-CVs for higher positions and experienced professionals may go over two pages or more sometimes – if you have a lot to talk about, just like academic CVs.
+CVs for higher positions and for experienced professionals may go over two pages or more, especially if you have a lot to talk about.
 If you are well-established in your career, you can use this format, and give emphasis on key areas of expertise and experience in the job.
 This should show employers what they need to know right away.
 Use keywords but avoid flooding it with unnecessary ones.

 5. Space-Saving CV

 If you want to fit everything on one page, the space-saver CV is the most appropriate format to choose, particularly for students.
 This example makes use of bullet points and lists only the basics of what employers need to know.
-Here, you can briefly refer to your knowledge in the field using the career objective, then talk about your skills, experience, education and additional information – where you can talk about your key achievements.
-This is a great example that shows how you can come up with a CV that includes information that’s only relevant to the job, leaving out unnecessary details.
+Here, you can briefly refer to your relevant knowledge in your career objective, then talk about your skills, experience, education and any other additional information, such as your key achievements.
+This is a great example of a CV that includes only information that’s relevant to the job, leaving out all the unnecessary waffle.

 6. Management CV

 Applying for a management role is highly competitive and you will need a strong CV to beat the competition.
-While there are management positions in different fields, employers will be looking for those skills and qualities found in managers e.g. coaching skills, leadership, people skills, cooperation and negotiation so make sure these are clearly visible.
+While there are management positions in different fields, employers will be looking for those skills and qualities found in managers such as coaching skills, leadership, people skills, cooperation and negotiation - so make sure they are clearly visible.
 Backing up these skills is as important as listing them, and this example manages to do it well.

 7. Chronological CV

-The chronological CV is the most commonly used amongst jobseekers and it’s the favourite choice of recruiters.
-Its strongest section is the career summary that talks about your key experience, skills and then talks about your professional experience.
+The chronological CV is the most commonly used amongst jobseekers and it’s the preferred choice of recruiters, too.
+Its strongest section is the career summary that talks about your key professional experience and skills.
 Following a reverse-chronological order, it lists the most recent experience first.
 This example uses a slick, modern design to give you an idea of what you can do with yours.